cruzgerman216/Codefi_Front-End_Virtual_Instructor-Notes/C1_Getting-Started_JavaScript/Class/NOTES.md

 - [ ] Open up the Chrome Developer Tools

-  - Walkthrough the different tabs and give brief overview on their function
+  - Walkthrough the different tabs and give a brief overview of their function

 🔻